nursingappteam/SmartInventory-backend/README.md

 ### The back-end

 ← `server.js`: The Node.js server script for your new site.
 The JavaScript defines the endpoints in the site back-end.
-This API processes requests, manipulates the data in the database, and sends info back to the client (the web page built using the Handlebars templates in `src/pages`).
+This API processes requests, connects to the database using the `db.js` helper, and sends info back to the client (the web page built using the Handlebars templates in `src/pages`).

+← `db.js`: The database script handles setting up and connecting to the SQLite database.
+The `server.js` API endpoints call the functions in the `db`

 When the app runs, the server builds the database: